-	The constitution may also provide for different classes of shares by attaching special rights, including voting rights, to those shares.
-Each equity share in a company carries the right to one vote for each share, notwithstanding any contrary provision in the constitution of the company.
-Preference shares shall also carry the right to one vote per share, except that, in certain circumstances relating to a variation of the rights of their holders, winding up of the company or replacement of the auditors etcetera, preference shares may carry the right to more than one vote for each share.
-The constitution of a company may validly provide for the suspension of a shareholder's voting rights in respect of shares on which there are unpaid calls.
+A company's constitution may provide for different classes of shares by attaching special rights, including voting rights, to those shares.
+Each equity share in a company carries the right to one vote for each share, notwithstanding any contrary provision in the company's constitution.
+Preference shares shall also carry the right to one vote per share, except that, in certain circumstances relating to a variation of the rights of their holders, winding up of the company replacement of the auditors, among other circumstances, preference shares may carry the right to more than one vote for each share.
+A company's constitution may validly provide for the suspension of a shareholder's voting rights in respect of shares on which there are unpaid calls.

 Directors, collectively and individually, have a duty to act in accordance with what they believe to be in the best interests of the company and are not bound to follow the directions or recommendations of shareholders.
-This restricts the power of shareholders to influence the board, other than in respect of the holding of extraordinary general meetings – directors must proceed to hold a meeting upon the requisition by shareholders holding at least 5 per cent of the total voting rights in a public company or 10 per cent of the total voting rights in a private company.
+This restricts the power of shareholders to influence the board, other than in respect of the holding of extraordinary general meetings – directors must proceed to hold a meeting at the request of shareholders holding at least 5 per cent of the total voting rights in a public company or 10 per cent of the total voting rights in a private company.

-The constitution of a company may reserve certain decisions for shareholders' action only.
-Under the Companies Act, only shareholders have the power to:
+A company's constitution may reserve certain decisions for shareholders' action only.
+Under the Companies Act, shareholders alone have the power to: